R0NGSH3N/r0ngsh3n.github.io/_posts/2020-04-11-angular-spring.md

 **Where to create Angular project in spring boot?**

-Spring boots load web application from following default directory:

-if you pack your angular project as jar, then:

-`/static`,

-`/public`,

-`/resources`,

-`/META-INF/resources`

-if you don't pack the angular project, Spring boot will run the angular application from

-`src/main/webapp`

-What we are saying here is:
+You can create your angular source folder any where, but the compiled code **MUST** be put in where spring boot can find, there are 2 places you can drop your compiled angular code:

-1. run the Angular project with spring boot in `src` folder, this you need to spring boot look up in `src/main/webapp`, this method you don't need gradle, it is good for coding phase.
+## First in `src/main/webapp`: run the Angular project with spring boot in `src` folder, this you need to spring boot look up in `src/main/webapp`, this method you don't need gradle, it is good for developing phase

-2. Integrate Angular project with spring boot build. you need add angular build method in gradle, so when you `jar` or `bootJar` your spring boot project, _you can have angular project package with the spring boot project_.

-Then in this case, you need to use IDE's `run as java applicaion' on SpringBoot Application class, then you can drop your angular files over here, otherwise your angular files will be ignored.
+In this case, you need to use IDE's `run as java applicaion` on SpringBoot Application class, then you "output" your angular files over here, otherwise your angular files will be ignored.

 **Basically, you can put your angular project any where, but you need to change the `outputPath` setting in `angular.json` file to let the complied code output to `src/main/webapp` folder**